RocketChat/docs-old/administrator-guides/message-auditing/README.md

 The Auditor or Auditor Log roles have permissions to use Message Auditing features.

-You assign permissions to use the Message Auditing Panel or Auditing Log to such roles as the Admin role.
+You assign permissions to use the Message Auditing Panel or Auditing Log to such roles as the admin role.

 On the **Permissions** screen in the Administration UI, do the following to assign access: